kleqing/Egokara/README.md

 ## FAQ

 * Q: Which mode does this skin support for?
-    * A: It's supported for all modes (osu!, mania, taiko, catch)
+    * A: It's supported for all modes (osu!, mania, taiko, catch).
+Itt also have a better song select UI (Except the blue bar on top)

 * Q: Does it support for lazer?
 Will you created a same skin for lazer?
-    * A: No, and I will not create another version for lazer since the UI of lazer was like sh1t, so I think i wouldn't create it.
+    * A: No, and I will not create another version for lazer since the UI of lazer was like sh1t, so I think I wouldn't create it.

 * Q: This skin is so beautiful but some time when I playing it show a character image on some modes.
 Can you make it hidden?
     * A: Osu! has already have a option to disable it.
 Just go to 'Options' and type 'Combo burst' and disable it.